jamshaidsohail5/cube-lang/readme.md

 transform(temperatures, data -> data.clean)

--- a transformation function that accepts a lambda transform(data as dataset, processor as dataset -> boolean) let result = processor(data) result should be true end
+-- a transformation function that accepts a lambda function transform(data as dataset, processor as dataset -> boolean) let result = processor(data) result should be true end